Denali Frequently Asked Questions

 - Snow/Glacier climbs in the lower 48 States

 This is a must.
-You must participate in more than one snow/glacier climb in the lower 48.
+You must participate in more than one snow/glacier climb in the lower 48 and demonstrate your proficiency with crampons, roped glacier travel, and snow climbing techniques.
 IMG examples: Mt.
 Rainier, Mt.
-Whitney, Mt.
-Adams, Mt.
+Baker, Mt.
+Whitney (spring ascent), Mt.
 Shuksan

 - Overnight backpacking experience

-Get out and do some overnight and multi night trips carrying a backpack and camping in tents.
-The experience will help you to become more self sufficient on bigger expeditions.
-Practice A LOT carrying a heavier backpack, 50-60 pounds.
+Get out and do some overnight and multi-night trips carrying a backpack and camping in tents.
+The experience will help you to become more self-sufficient on bigger expeditions.
+Practice A LOT carrying a heavier backpack (60+ pounds).

 - Winter weather

-We recommend starting with a Denali specific training program six months to a year prior to your expedition date.
-Keep a good base level of training going, and work up to 3-4 days a week with up to an hour of varied cardio training per session, not including weight training.
+See the Training Section below for more detail, but we recommend starting with a Denali-specific training program six months to a year prior to your expedition date.
+Keep a good base level of training going and work up to 3-4 days a week with up to an hour of varied cardio training per session.
 Slowly add more and more hill work with heavier and heavier weight on your back.
 Work on slow, steady improvement and try to avoid overuse or stress injuries.
 Get out and do some longer trail sessions on the weekends whenever you can.
 Get outdoors in all conditions!
-Please see our detailed suggestions for Denali training below.

 How do I train for a Denali Expedition?